-Better software for Better research-

 Research Software Engineering

-The Research Software Engineering team is composed of 14 members and collaborates with researcher across the University in building research software.
+The Research Software Engineering team is composed of 13 members and collaborates with researchers across the University in building research software.
 Areas of expertise within the group include: general software development, code optimisation and performance, reproducibility, GPU computing and Deep Learning, High Performance Computing, training, etc…

 Who are we?
 The teams behind the programme